gvwilson/thirdbit/src/fiction/cloudherd/index.md

 No offense to His Majesty,
 of course,
 but I don't think people realize just how strategically important this pass is.
-And the clouds---why, if those upstart peasants were to somehow gain control of them, there's no telling what might---"
+And the clouds—why, if those upstart peasants were to somehow gain control of them, there's no telling what might—"

 The sergeant cleared his throat.
 "Actually, honored, it wasn't His Majesty who sent us."